jeremymesinas/sia-php-api/README.md

-Got it 👍 — here’s your **README.md** rewritten properly in pure Markdown format (ready to paste directly into your `README.md` file):

----

-# 🚀 PHP API Testing
+# 🐘 SIA PHP API Testing

 This repository contains a simple PHP API for **local development and REST API experimentation**.
 It allows you to test basic HTTP methods — **GET, POST, PUT, DELETE** — using **Postman** or **cURL**.